+The campus seamlessly combines the advantages of a large, dynamic research university with the friendly feel of a small, liberal arts college.
 Students and faculty at UCI engage in volunteerism, research and teaching to lead change that will improve the world in which we live.

 Academic and research options are available through more than 80 undergraduate degree programs in the university's Claire Trevor School of the Arts, Francisco J. Ayala School of Biological Sciences, School of Education, The Henry Samueli School of Engineering, School of Humanities, Donald Bren School of Information and Computer Sciences, Interdisciplinary Studies, School of Physical Sciences, School of Social Ecology, School of Social Sciences, The Paul Merage School of Business, Program in Nursing Science, Department of Pharmaceutical Sciences, and Program in Public Health.
 UCI offers excellent professional schools in the fields of medicine, law, business, education and the arts.

 All undergraduates at UCI can participate in the Undergraduate Research Opportunities Program.
 In learning how to conduct research, students develop skills they will use throughout their lives, such as critical analysis, problem-solving and communication.
-Research opportunities are available in every discipline, and students can carry out their work at outside agencies, including national laboratories, industrial partners, community service agencies and other universities.
+Research opportunities are available in every discipline, and students can carry out their work at national laboratories, industrial partners, community service agencies and other universities.

 With more than 600 student clubs and organizations, students readily find friends who share their interests.
 Multicultural festivals, concerts, films, lectures, plays and fine arts performances provide a broad range of social and leadership opportunities.